 The Effect of Alcohol on the Excretory System

-Too much alcohol can cause your pancreas to have severely reduced function which results in inflammation and a condition known as pancreatitis.
-The symptoms include severe abdominal pain and the condition can destroy the organ altogether.
+Too much alcohol can cause your pancreas to have severely reduced function, which results in inflammation and a condition known as pancreatitis.
+The symptoms include severe abdominal pain, and the condition can destroy the organ altogether.
 Alcohol abuse is one of the most common reasons for a pancreatitis diagnosis.

 How Alcohol Affects your Behavior and Central Nervous System

 You’ll find an understanding and confidential welcome here at Capo Canyon Recovery.
 We are a residential detox and treatment facility in Southern California and can offer you all the support you need to overcome your drug or alcohol addiction.
 We offer specialized programs for your individual alcohol or drug detox needs so that you receive the ultimate in one-to-one support through your journey to recovery.
 Our program includes nurses and support staff available at all times to assist you in your detoxification journey.
-If you’re ready to take the first step to living a healthy and happy life, contact us here at Capo Canyon Recovery today for a private consultation.
+If you’re ready to take the first step to live a healthy and happy life, contact us here at Capo Canyon Recovery today for a private consultation.